What is Blurple and How to Avoid it?

 For example, in the image below, the bottom blue could easily turn purple.

 A general rule of thumb, or at least a starting place when adjusting your colors, is to add the values you remove from magenta to black.

-Blue is one of my favorite colors and I love to design with it.
-As long as you are careful with your values it should turn out beautifully!
-And as always… if you have any questions about your color build, don’t hesitate to ask!
+Blue is one of my favorite colors, and I love to design it.
+As long as you are careful with your values, it should turn out beautifully!
+And as always… if you have any questions about your color build, or the blurple color, don’t hesitate to ask!